 Senior and Disability Survival School and Senior and Disability University

 These classes train seniors and people with disabilities on community resources in housing, benefits, transportation, and health care, and on community organizing skills, preparing people to advocate for themselves and their communities.

 HealthCare Action Team (HAT)

-HAT is a coalition of seniors, people with disabilities, caregivers and community agencies working together to advocate for increases and expansion of homecare services and affordable, supportive housing and improvements to discharge planning.
-We use theater, song, storytelling and other popular education and participatory research models to raise awareness of the growing need for quality services and housing and the important role they play in our community.
-Contact us at (415) 546-1333 ext.
-304. And see our information on health care in our Survival Sheets on the Resources page.
+HAT is a coalition of seniors, people with disabilities, caregivers and community agencies working together to advocate for expansion of homecare services and quality health care.
+We use songs, storytelling and other popular education and participatory research models to raise awareness of the growing need for quality services and housing and the important role they play in our community.
+Meetings: 2nd Tuesday of every month, 11-1.
+Email ligia[at]sdaction.org for more information.

 CRCL (pronounced “crackle”) helps seniors and people with disabilities navigate the complex web of home and community-based support services that can keep people living at home.
-CRCL works with people to get the services they need, know their rights, and resolve grievances.
-If you’re having trouble getting the services you need, if you’re not sure what your rights are, or if you need help resolving a grievance, call us at (415) 703-0286.
-And see our information on advocating for your rights in our Survival Sheets on the Resources page.
+If you’re having trouble getting the services you need, if you’re not sure what your rights are, or if you need help resolving a grievance, call us at (415) 546-1333 and ask to speak with a Peer Advocate.

-Thank you to San Francisco’s Department of Aging and Adult Services for provided core funding for the programs listed here!
+Thank you to San Francisco’s Department of Disability and Aging Services for providing core funding for the programs listed here!
 Thank you also to the many other foundations, organizations, and individuals who keep SDA’s work going.

 You must be logged in to post a comment.